DawnmarieDesJardins/MCW-SAP-plus-extend-and-innovate/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 *   Minimized cost through right-sizing and optimized resource allocation
 *   Data integration and analytics capabilities that include:

-   *   Collection of purchase data from all channels
    *   Comprehensive view of logistical and operational data, including sensor data from IoT devices in warehouses, stores, and manufacturing plants
    *   Social media sentiment analytics and personalized marketing
    *   Improved delivery route planning and scheduling, leveraging external data feeds that account for such factors as road closures or inclement weather